danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 '...' is only available in iOS 13.0 or newer
 ```

-However, since the package will use gestures, it's not really applicable for tvOS and macOS either, so let's specify that it can only be used on platforms that support SwiftUI and swipe gestures.
+Since the package will use gestures, it's not really applicable for tvOS and macOS, so let's specify that it can only be used on platforms that support SwiftUI and swipe gestures.

 Open `Package.json` and add the following code below `name`: